The Bankrate promise

 Bottom line: Borrowers should wait to purchase a big-ticket item, because “this can ruin their chances of staying qualified for a loan,” says Patricia Martinez-Alvidrez, business development officer for Stewart Title in El Paso, Texas.

 It’s not just big purchases that can alter your credit score.
-Opening a new credit card or closing an existing one, or taking out a personal loan, can affect your standing, too.
+Opening a new credit card or closing an existing one can affect your standing, too.
 In the runup to your mortgage closing, lenders make an assessment of the credit risk they are taking on and go through several steps to assess that risk for each loan applicant, says Rutger van Faassen, vice president of consumer lending at Informa Financial Intelligence, a Boston-based financial products and services company.

 “Overall, you want to keep your financial household in order and stable while you are going through a mortgage application and closing process,” van Faassen says.
 “Anything that creates uncertainty for the lender will weigh on their underwriting decision and anything that looks out of order will raise questions.”